Tesla Roadster Model Overview

 Tesla Roadster Cars

-About the Tesla Roadster
+Tesla Roadster Overview

 Built by Lotus, inspired by Porsche and McLaren, and named after the most underrated scientist in modern history, the Tesla Roadster has been an anomaly from its very beginnings.
 It looks strangely similar to a Lotus Elise, but it’s wider, heavier, and shares only 6% of its parts with the svelte speedster.
 Its body panels, made of 100% carbon fiber, are produced by Sotira, a French company.
 And yet it’s considered an American product with a proper VIN and everything.